jyotirmoypramanik/pythonhelloworldappindocker/README.md

  => exporting to image                                                                                                      0.2s
  => => exporting layers                                                                                                     0.2s
  => => writing image sha256:60c1b5c7eff6de4d2f66c5c1b87cccbf395bd58aa3a4e4b20538a5971d85cbdd                                0.0s
- => => naming to docker.io/library/pythonwebappindocker                                                                     0.0s
+ => => naming to docker.io/library/pythonhelloworldappindocker                                                                     0.0s

 What's Next?
   View a summary of image vulnerabilities and recommendations → docker scout quickview .....................................................................................................................................

 .....................................................................................................................................

-C:\Work\docker\pythonwebappindocker>docker run -p 5001:5001 pythonwebappindocker
+C:\Work\docker\pythonhelloworldappindocker>>docker run -p 5001:5001 pythonhelloworldappindocker
  * Serving Flask app 'app'
  * Debug mode: on
 WARNING: This is a development server.
 Do not use it in a production deployment.
 Use a production WSGI server instead.